 - BRFBW_T'RFBW and B'RFBW_TRFBW for multi-band connector(s), see subclause 4.9.1.

-In case of extreme test environment, it is sufficient to test on a single combination of one NR-ARFCN, one RF bandwidth position and with only one applicable test configuration defined in subclause 4.7.
+In case of extreme test environment, it is sufficient to test on a single combination of one NR-ARFCN, one RF bandwidth position and with only one applicable test configuration defined in subclauses 4.7 and 4.8.

 NOTE: Tests under extreme power supply also test extreme temperature.